City of Nottingham Water Department: Nottingham Waterworks Company

 Park Hill pumping station on The Ropewalk was built in 1850, but abandoned in 1880 due to water quality issues.

 Bestwood Pumping Station was the last to be built by the Nottingham Waterworks Company in 1871.

 Severn Trent Water occupy the site of Basford Waterworks.
 The reservoir was used for cooling the exhaust water from the three beam engines, one of which has been preserved.

-The Nottingham Inclosure Act 1845 allowed the city to expand onto the surrounding land.
+The St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.) allowed the city to expand onto the surrounding land.
 The water companies had been in open competition for more than a decade, with no legal boundaries to define which areas each could supply, but to meet the challenges of the enlarging city, the Nottingham Waterworks Act 1845 (8 & 9 Vict. c. xix) was also obtained, which formally merged the three companies into one, to be known as Nottingham Waterworks Company.
 Hawksley, as the most prominent engineer involved with any of the original enterprises, became consulting engineer for the new company, a position that he held until it was taken over by the Corporation in 1879.

 Nottingham sits on top of a huge area of Bunter sandstone, which holds large volumes of groundwater, which is prevented from seeping lower by an underlying layer of impermeable Permian marls.
 Bunter consists of loosely packed grains, which filter the water effectively, and does not contain soluble materials such as lime, resulting in the water being relatively soft.
 The new company looked to extract groundwater from the Bunter, and constructed the Park Hill or Sion Hill pumping station near The Ropewalk in 1850.
 A Cornish beam engine rated at 60 hp pumped water from two wells, which were around 240 ft deep and 7 ft in diameter.
 Water was pumped onwards to Park Row Reservoir through an iron pipe 8 in in diameter, or to Belle Vue Reservoir through a 12 in diameter pipe.
 The works supplied between 850000 impgal and 900000 impgal of water per day, but was abandoned in 1880 due to the hardness of the water, and fears of contamination from the General Cemetery.